atik107/Health-Care-/README.md

-# CardioCare - An Android Application for Healthcare Management
+# CardioCare - An Android Application for Healthcare Management with ML solution

 # Overview